ChrisMagliano/soccer_tournament_scraper/README.md

 - Export the data for further analysis, reporting, or integration into other projects.

 ### 🚀Features
-- **Dynamic Web Scraping**: Utilizes `selenium` to handle JavaScript-heavy content, ensuring that the most accurate and up-to-date data is captured.
+- **Dynamic Web Scraping**: Utilizes `selenium` to handle JavaScript-heavy content, ensuring that the most accurate and up-to-date data is captured;
-- **User-Friendly GUI**: Built with `Tkinter` to allow users to easily select a tournament and view the corresponding standings in a table format.
+- **User-Friendly GUI**: Built with `Tkinter` to allow users to easily select a tournament and view the corresponding standings in a table format;
-- **Data Export**: Provides functionality to export the scraped data into a CSV file for further analysis or record-keeping.
+- **Data Export**: Provides functionality to export the scraped data into a CSV file for further analysis or record-keeping;
-- **Real-Time Data**: Scrapes live and dynamically loaded content from LiveScore, ensuring that the data is current.
+- **Real-Time Data**: Scrapes live and dynamically loaded content from LiveScore, ensuring that the data is current;
 - **Error Handling**: Robust error handling mechanisms to manage potential issues during scraping, such as missing elements or network interruptions.

 ### 🔨Tools